 3. At least 80% of supervised practice program directors who respond to a survey, will rate the problem-solving skills of graduates as being at or above that of other didactic program graduates participating in the supervised practice program.

-The 5-year average pass rate for first-time test-takers is 96%.
+The 5-year average pass rate for first-time test-takers is 93% for first-time test-takers and 98% for testers within one year of first attempt.
 Additional outcome data measuring achievement of program objectives are available upon request to students, prospective students, prospective students, and the public.